Constitutional Amendment Needed to Protect Open Space

 The Town of Groton, in collaboration with a local representative, hoped to acquire 68 acres of Mystic River waterfront land owned by the State (now known as the Mystic Education Center, formerly the Mystic Oral School) for development.
 This parcel of land is one of the last undeveloped open spaces on the Mystic River.
 Both spoke in opposition to the Conveyance Act and in support of a constitutional amendment to make the process more transparent and protective of open space.
 Read GOSA’s Call to Action!, and articles in The Day and in the CT News Junkie about the plan, which ultimately failed.

-In January 2017 GOSA learned that, once again, a conveyance of 10 acres of Mystic Education Center land is in process.
+In January 2017 GOSA learned that, once again, a conveyance of 10 acres of Mystic Education Center Land is in process.

-Constitutional Amendment to Better Protect Open Space in CT Responding to many the attempts over the years to hand over public land to developers, municipalities and others with no intention of protecting it, Canton State Senator Kevin Witkos has called for a constitutional amendment to protect open space in Connecticut.
+Constitutional Amendment to Better Protect Open Space in CT Responding to many the attempts over the years to hand over public land to developers, municipalities, and others with no intention of protecting it, Canton State Senator Kevin Witkos has called for a constitutional amendment to protect open space in Connecticut.
 People who want to save their favorite picnic spots, hiking trails, fishing holes, wildlife watching areas, and recreational space for the future should get behind the proposed amendment.
-David Leff, the former deputy commissioner for the state DEP who approached Witkos with the amendment idea, reminded us our our “sacred duty to be good stewards” of public lands.
+David Leff, the former deputy commissioner for the state DEP who approached Witkos with the amendment idea, reminded us of our “sacred duty to be good stewards” of public lands.
 “No generation has the right to damage them or give them away.”
 New York, Maine, and Massachusetts have long had constitutional provisions to protect valuable open space from lawmakers tempted to peddle public properties.
 It’s time that Connecticut joined them.”